 The government wants to slowly reopen the country and the economy whilst protecting the health of the population.
 Furthermore, the government has acknowledged that ‘the risk of transmission outdoors is significantly lower’.

-Jack Raven Bushcraft is committed to working in a way that reduces the transmission of coronavirus (COVID-19) as much as possible.
+Jack Raven Bushcraft is committed to working in a way that reduces the transmission of coronavirus (COVID-19) as much as possible and so has produced these COVID-19 Infection Control Guidelines.

 Jack Raven Bushcraft will adhere to UK Government guidelines in the conduct of its business.